dps923/winter2017/assignments/a6-query-itunes-store.md

 <br>

 #### Configure it for use
 Next, study the ExampleList controller code.
 Notice that it has a reference to the model class.
 Do the same for the MediaSearch controller.

+In viewDidLoad(), set/configure the scene's title property with something (like "Search music").
 <br>

 #### Fix the app delegate startup method